Date of Award

 PhD Leadership Studies

-Cheryl Getz, EdD, Chair; Antonio Jiménez-Luque, PhD, Member; René Molenkamp, PhD, Member
+Cheryl A. Getz, EdD, Chair; Antonio Jiménez-Luque, PhD, Member; René Molenkamp, PhD, Member

 developmental leadership coaching, vertical development, collaborative developmental action inquiry, unitive consciousness, wholeness, constructive-developmental theory